MurtazaRaza/Android-Web-Crawler-with-threading/README.md

 Crawlers can also be used for automating maintenance tasks on a Web site, such as checking links or validating HTML code.

+**NOTE** Not all files have been uploaded, just enough for the project to be recreated (Because of Github issues).

 References:
 www.androidsrc.net ||